pcristinel/bank-transactions/README.md

 #### Find transactions by account iban and sort by field and order
 In order to have some data in our database when the application starts, I used a CommandLineRunner to create some transactions.
-The iban account that will be used to perform the filtering and sorting is: `ES3730046235659186738712` You could also use the [Create a new transaction](#create-a-new-transaction) endpoint to create a new transaction.
+The iban account that will be used to perform the filtering and sorting is: `ES3730046235659186738712` You could also use the [Create a new transaction](#create-a-new-transaction) endpoint to create as many transactions as you wish.

 - `GET /api/v1/transactions/search?account_iban=ES3730046235659186738712&sortField=amount&sortOrder=DESC`